 - Select the Trace Collection On eventpoint that you want to clear.
-Click the cursor on the line of source code that has the Trace Collection On eventpoint, or select the Trace Collection On eventpoint by name in the Breakpoints window. - 2.
-Click Debug > Clear Eventpoint > Clear Trace Collection On.
+Click the cursor on the line of source code that has the Trace Collection On eventpoint, or select the Trace Collection On eventpoint by name in the Breakpoints window. - Select Debug > Clear Eventpoint > Clear Trace Collection On, or select the Trace Collection On eventpoint in the Breakpoints window and press Delete.